-When it’s time to deck the halls (and exterior) of your home with Christmas lights, the kind of bulb you choose will make a big difference in your electric bill!
+When it’s time to deck your home with Christmas lights, the kind of bulb you choose can make a big difference in your electric bill!

 Are you still using old strands of incandescent bulbs that have seen better days?

-Once you see this chart below, you may want to deep-six those ol’ faithfuls and get with the newer LED lights.
+Once you see this chart below, you may want to consider switching to the newer LED lights.

 |1 string of 25 incandescent C9 bulbs||$15.12|